How to Install PowerShell on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

-PowerShell on Ubuntu is installed from Microsoft’s supported APT feed, so pwsh stays easy to update and remove.
+PowerShell on Ubuntu uses the Microsoft APT repository on Ubuntu 24.04 and 22.04, with the official GitHub .deb fallback on Ubuntu 26.04 until the repository package appears there.
 To round out the same terminal-heavy workflow, install GitHub CLI on Ubuntu for repository tasks or install Visual Studio Code on Ubuntu for editing and debugging your scripts.

 Search LinuxCapable